DIG-Beihang/XrayDetection/commitments/README.md

 * Eg: https://github.com/DIG-Beihang/XrayDetection & https://rstao95.github.io/

 ### Email
 * This space requires you to provide the **institutional email address** of your team leader or instructor.
-Institutinal emails include academic ones, such as name@leeds.ac.uk, shcool emails such as name@buaa.edu.cn and corporate ones, but not personal ones such as name@qq.com, name@163.com or name@123.com.
+Institutional emails include academic ones, such as name@leeds.ac.uk, school emails such as name@buaa.edu.cn and corporate ones, but not personal ones such as name@qq.com, name@163.com or name@123.com.
 * Eg:tianbowang@buaa.edu.cn

 ### Team Leader Signature